Rohit Sharma: Achievements

 Sharma scored the highest-ever individual score in a One Day International match, with a 264 against Sri Lanka at the Eden Gardens, Kolkata on 13 November 2014.
 He is the only player to have scored three double-centuries in ODIs.
 In January 2020, Sharma was named as the ODI Player of the Year by the International Cricket Council (ICC).
 In 2019, Sharma became the only batsman to scored five centuries in a single edition of the Cricket World Cup.

 On 5 October 2019, during a Test match against South Africa, Sharma became the first batsman to score two centuries in a match on his first appearance as an opening batsman.
 In the same series, he broke Shimron Hetmyer's record for the highest number of sixes in a Test series.

 On 11 October 2023, Sharma achieved a historic feat during the 2023 Cricket World Cup match against Afghanistan team, when he surpassed the record previously held by Chris Gayle for the most international sixes (553).

 On 14 October 2023, Sharma achieved another milestone by becoming the first Indian to complete 300 sixes in the 50-overs format.
 This feat occurred during an India-Pakistan match at Narendra Modi Stadium, in front of more than 100,000 fans.

 During a 22 October 2023 match against New Zealand, Sharma became the first Indian batter to hit 50 One Day International (ODI) sixes in a calendar year.

 On 2 August 2024, Sharma surpassed Eoin Morgan to have hit most sixes in international cricket as captain.

 Sharma's 19 Player of the Match awards is the highest by an Indian in IPL history.

+On November 30, 2025, Rohit Sharma broke the record for most sixes in ODIs, A record previously held by Shahid Afridi.

+On June 23, 2026, Rohit Sharma received the Padma Shri Award in India, at Rashtrapati Bhavan in New Delhi.
+His name was initially announced on the eve of Republic Day earlier in the year.
+He was recognized for his immense, long-standing contribution to Indian cricket and his outstanding leadership, which notably includes guiding India to victory in the 2024 ICC T20 World Cup and the 2025 Champions Trophy.